-- 1. Familiarize yourself with the contents of this plan set and the South Napa Earthquake Recovery Advisory FEMA DR-4193-RA2 Earthquake Strengthening of Cripple Walls in Wood-Frame Dwellings.
-This plan set is intended for use by a general contractor or homeowner without necessarily having to involve an engineer or architect. - 2.
+- 1. Familiarize yourself with the contents of this plan set and the South Napa Earthquake Recovery Advisory FEMA P-1024-RA2 Earthquake Strengthening of Cripple Walls in Wood-Frame Dwellings.
+This plan set is intended for use by a general contractor or homeowner without necessarily having to involve a Civil or Structural Engineer or Architect. - 2.
 Contact your local authority having jurisdiction (AHJ), often known as the Building Department, to understand the building permit application process.
-Inquire about: - a. how many copies of the plans must be submitted - b. how much are fees - c. which inspections are required - 3.
+Inquire about: - b. how many copies of the plans must be submitted - c. which inspections are required - d. whether or not a Civil or Structural Engineer, or Architect is required to develop and submit plans and calculations. - 3.
 The AHJ may also be able to assist with assessing the applicability of this plan set to a home.
 See Eligibility For Use, Sheet S0. - 4.
-Complete the Eligibility For Use questionnaire, to determine if this plan set is applicable.
-A "no" answer to any question disqualifies the home from using this plan set, unless a licensed engineer or architect is involved. - a.
-Question 11 instructions: Visit the referenced website, enter the latitude and longitude for your property, choose 2012 IBC, Site Class D, and Risk Category II from the drop-down menus.
-Type address, including city and state, into search box on map.
+Complete the Eligibility For Use guestionnaire on Sheet S0, to determine if this plan set is applicable.
+A "no" answer to any guestion disqualifies the home from using this plan set, unless a licensed engineer or architect is - a.
+Question 11 website instructions: - Type the property address into the search box - Choose Seismic tab - In the Risk Category dropdown box, choose II. - In the Site Class dropdown box, choose D: Stiff Soil - Under the Basic Parameters heading below, note the SS and S1 values.